The Town of Cottage Grove allows burning BY PERMIT ONLY.

 THE FOLLOWING SHALL BE COMPLIED WITH AT ALL TIMES DURING ANY BURNING ACTIVITY

 - All burning shall be conducted in a safe manner, when wind and weather conditions are such that they do not create any fire hazards to adjacent properties and the burning can be safely controlled.
 Open burning may be restricted due to weather conditions at the discretion of the Fire Chief.

-- No burning shall be conducted within 20 feet from any structure, hay stack, or fuel storage location; or upon any surface within a right-of-way, public or private.
+- No open burning shall be conducted within 20 feet from any structure, hay stack, or fuel storage location; or upon any surface within a right-of-way, public or private.

 - Adequate firebreaks shall be provided, and arrangements shall be made to notify the fire department in case of any emergency, [ie: having a phone available to DIAL 911].

-- The burning shall not be in violation of any federal air control rules, or any state air pollution control rules that are required by applicable federal laws or regulations.
+- The open burning shall not be in violation of any federal air control rules, or any state air pollution control rules that are required by applicable federal laws or regulations.

 A wealth of information from the Wisconsin DNR regarding open burning is available at: